linode/docs/docs/products/networking/loadbalancer-draft/get-started/index.md

         For most web applications that have the *inbound* ports 80 and 443 configured using the *TCP* protocol, you can set the backend nodes to use the same ports.
 If you are using the *HTTPS* protocol, TLS termination happens on the NodeBalancer and your Compute Instances should only need to listen on port 80 (unencrypted).
 If that's the case, backend nodes for both *inbound* ports can be configured to use port 80.

-1. Review the summary and click the **Create NodeBalancer** button to provision your new NodeBalancer.
+1. Review the summary and click the **Create Global Load Balancer** button to provision your new load balancer.
 {{< /tab >}}
 {{< tab "APIv4" >}}
 1. API Procedure
+1. ...
+1. ...
 {{< /tab >}}
 {{< /tabs >}}

 ## Update the DNS

-After deploying your NodeBalancer and putting your application behind the NodeBalancer, the application can now be accessed using the NodeBalancer's public IPv4 and IPv6 addresses.
+After deploying your load balancer and putting your application behind the load balancer, the application can now be accessed using the load balancer's public IPv4 and IPv6 addresses.
 Since most public-facing applications utilize domain names, you need to update any associated DNS records.
-The *A* record should use the NodeBalancer's IPv4 address and the *AAAA* record (if you're using one) should use the NodeBalancer's IPv6 address.
-See [Manage NodeBalancers](/docs/products/networking/nodebalancers/guides/manage/#review-and-edit-a-nodebalancer) to view your NodeBalancer's IP addresses.
+The *A* record should use the load balancer's IPv4 address and the *AAAA* record (if you're using one) should use the load balancer's IPv6 address.
+See [Manage Load Balancers](/docs/products/networking/loadbalancer/guides/manage/#review-and-edit-a-nodebalancer) to view your load balancer's IP addresses.
 For help changing the DNS records, consult your DNS provider's documentation.
 If you are using Linode's DNS Manager, see [Edit DNS Records](/docs/products/networking/dns-manager/guides/manage-dns-records/).
 Keep in mind that DNS changes can take up to 24 hours to fully propagate, though that typically happens much faster.